-Today, you can tour the ghost town, take a haunted tour or stop in at the famous Pioneer Saloon – established in 1913 (it’s been featured in several movies and TV shows).
-The saloon is said to be home for two ghosts – one of a gunshot victim as well as an old miner.
+Today, you can tour the ghost town, take a haunted tour, or visit the famous Pioneer Saloon, established in 1913 (featured in several movies and TV shows).
+The saloon is said to be home to two ghosts — a gunshot victim and an old miner.

 Techatticup Mine, Nelson, Nevada

 Located only 45 minutes from Las Vegas, the Techatticup Mine is another place to explore in Nevada.
 The oldest and richest gold mine, operational from 1861 to 1942, is now a tourist attraction in Nelson, Nevada.

 The 1.25-mile walking tour will take a little over an hour.
 Be sure to bring a light jacket, as the mine interior can get a little breezy and cool.
 During the tour, you’ll see the quartz veins where the gold and silver ran back in the day.
 Reservations are required for the mine tours, which are held at 9 a.m., 12 p.m., and 2 p.m.

 See Related: Best Things to Do in Primm, Nevada